v-iashin/SVD/README.md

 # SVD
 This is my attempt to code my own SVD with gradient descent on Python

-The code contains in the 'python_code'-file.
+The code contains in the 'python_code'.